Toonic/SimFell/README.md

 ## Contact

-You can catch us on the [Fellowship Discord](https://discord.gg/fellowship)!
+You can catch us on the [FellowsGuide Discord](https://discord.gg/SfqzdHrht2)!

 ## Credits